Financial Planning

 Why is it so important that your financial advisor be a fiduciary?
 If your advisor is not working in your best interests, then he or she might attempt to sell you a product that is not the best for your individual situation.

 For example, a sub-optimal investment solution might line the advisor’s pocket with commissions and high-fund fees, more than it helps you achieve your long-term goals.
-Or a non-fiduciary advisor could recommend complex products and portfolios uneasy to understand, in hopes clients you won’t call their strategy into question.
+Or a non-fiduciary advisor could recommend complex products and portfolios uneasy to understand, in hopes clients won’t call their strategy into question.

 How Do Fiduciary Financial Advisors Mitigate Conflicts of Interest?